Skip to content

 Data synced daily

 Data on this page comes from the U.S. Department of Labor's OSHA enforcement database, accessed via the DOL public data API.
 Records are updated daily.
-We strive for accuracy, but errors in data processing or establishment matching are possible.
+We strive for accuracy, but errors in data processing or establishment grouping are possible.
 Penalty amounts reflect the latest penalty amounts on record in the DOL database and may differ from initial assessments or final amounts after informal conference, settlement, or judicial review.
-Establishment matching is based on employer name and location as reported in inspection records; some establishments may appear under multiple name variations.
+Company pages group inspection records by normalized employer name, city, and state as reported in OSHA records.
+That grouping is deterministic and non-fuzzy, but it is not a universal legal-entity identifier.
 On inspection pages, the status display follows the DOL inspection record first.
 If the DOL inspection feed includes a close date, we show the inspection as closed.
 If the inspection feed has no close date but all citation records tied to that inspection show a final order date, we label the page "Final Order Recorded" and disclose the citation dates instead of inferring a close date.
 Chemical exposure sampling data and OSHA Permissible Exposure Limits (PELs) are sourced from the OSHA Occupational Chemical Database, matched via IMIS analyte codes.
 If you believe any record is inaccurate, please report it and we will investigate.
 This product uses the DOL Data API but is not endorsed or certified by the DOL.
 For official and authoritative records, visit osha.gov.